Salvatore Giuliano: End of the career

-Viterbo Trial
+Viterbo trial

 A trial, which officially concerned the massacre at Portella della Ginestra convened at Viterbo, Lazio on 12 June 1950, but was quickly adjourned and reconvened in 1951.
 It then spun into a wide examination of Giuliano's career.
 There were thirty six defendants, all with attorneys, many of whom wanted to expand the scope of the trial to embarrass the conservative government.
 All of the defendants except Pisciotta denied even being present at the May Day event.
 Pisciotta named many of the names previously cited, but also included Mario Scelba, Minister of the Interior.
-His revelations often occurred during barely coherent outburts—his behavior indicated a man in the grip of fear and uncertainty.
+His revelations often occurred during barely coherent outbursts—his behavior indicated a man in the grip of fear and uncertainty.
 On 11 May 1951, he admitted murdering Giuliano.

 A great deal of testimony, some the most dramatic of the proceedings, concerned a reputed diary that Giuliano kept, naming the powerful politicians with whom he collaborated.
 Pisciotta, Perenze, Luca, Marotta, and especially de Maria figured in its saga.
 De Maria was accused by a Mafioso, Stefano de Peri of telling him that he had destroyed the memoirs.
 None of the accused admitted to knowing what became of Giuliano's journal.
 Testimony concluded late in 1951, and in May 1952 twelve defendants, including Terranova and Pisciotta, were sentenced for life; four were given shorter sentences, and the remainder were acquitted.
 More trials followed: the last arrest of a Giuliano confederate on related charges was in 1964, and the last prisoner among them was released by 1980.